 TeachAAPI Names Maya Dharwarkar and Iva Shah as First Co-Chairs of the Board of Directors

-Longtime board members will guide TeachAAPI’s next phase of growth and maturity as the organization expands national reach and deepens impact in AAPI education
+Longtime board members will guide TeachAAPI’s next phase of growth and maturity as the organization expands national reach, deepening impact in AAPI education

 This leadership milestone reflects TeachAAPI’s continued growth and maturation as an organization—defining key governance roles that will strengthen its long-term sustainability, deepen its partnerships, and ensure thoughtful stewardship as it scales to reach more schools, districts, and communities across the country.